sandboxie-plus/Sandboxie/SECURITY.md

 ## Reporting a vulnerability

 Please report any found security vulnerability directly to me at xanatosdavid[at]gmail.com or through the [Report a vulnerability](https://github.com/sandboxie-plus/Sandboxie/security/advisories/new) form provided by GitHub.
 Please describe the issue in full detail and, if possible, include a proof of concept exploit.
+Please do not submit unverified AI-generated reports.
+While they may appear valid at first glance, they are often incorrect and end up wasting valuable time.

 ## Fixed security issues